You can restore virtual machine disk files for VMware.

-In the Select restore type page, select Virtual machine files to restore virtual machine configuration and disk files to the file system of the proxy.
+Select Virtual machine files to restore virtual machine configuration and disk files to the file system of the proxy.

-In the Restore page, expand the tree on the left and select the objects to be restored on the right.
+On the left, expand the tree and select the objects to be restored on the right.
 Select an item or click on an entry in the Name column to browse within an item.
 For hierarchical data such as files, folders, and disks, you can click an entry in the path listing above the right pane to return to a higher level of the hierarchy.

 In the top right corner of the page, a "Showing" message indicates what backup data is being displayed.
 You can click the down arrow beside this message and select any of the following options: